Collection, Payment, Paperwork and more

-Does a vehicle car need to be taxed for collection?
+Does a car need to be taxed for collection?

 Does my car need to have had a MOT?

-No, whether your car has passed or failed its MOT, all we need is the details of your car along with the MOT failure specifics.
+No, regardless of whether your car has passed or failed its MOT all we need is the details of your car along with the MOT failure specifics.
 Our team will be able to consult our specialist buyers to obtain the highest price paid for your repairable vehicle.
 Find out more about how to sell your MOT failure.

 Do my tyres need to be inflated for collection?

 No, however please ensure you have made us aware if they are not so the collector can bring the necessary recovering equipment to remove your vehicle.
-Please note that if we are not made aware at the initial quote stage this may affect the price in which you were originally quoted, however if this is the case, we will always ensure that you are aware.
+Please note that if we are not made aware at the initial quote stage this may affect the price that you were originally quoted.

 What condition does my vehicle need to be in?

-Whether your vehicle has been written off, failed its MOT or just has a few knocks we can collect your vehicle in just about any condition.
+Whether your vehicle has been written off, failed its MOT or just has a few knocks, we can collect it in just about any condition.
 Please make sure you have given us the correct details so we can arrange any specialist recovery equipment where needed.
 Failure to declare the correct information on your vehicle can affect the price quoted.